conda-forge/cfep/cfep-05.md

 NOTE: A rerender needs to happen for these changes to reflect in CI files.

+## Exceptions

+Certain packages (for example [black](https://pypi.org/project/black/#history)) follows a release cycle in which they have never had a non-beta/alpha release.
+In these cases the conda packages for those do *not* need to be published to a prerelease label.

+Once a non-prerelease version of such a package is available and has been merged into the associated feedstock they lose this exception and have to publish prereleases to a prerelease label like other packages.

 ## Alternatives

 * Upload pre-release packages to a different anaconda.org user, perhaps